TITLE: Captain America: Civil War

 CAST: Chris Evans, Robert Downey Jr., Sebastian Stan, Elizabeth Olsen, Paul Bettany, Scarlett Johansson

 GENRE: Action, drama, comic book movie

-Marvel Studio’s latest installment is action-packed, wonderfully-written and GAHH!!
+Marvel Studio’s latest instalment is action-packed, wonderfully-written and GAHH!!
 SO MUCH ACTION!!

 Tony is for this registration act, while Steve is against it.
 Some of the other Avengers are now also divided.
 Team Iron Man consists of: